MS-DOS and Windows command line md and mkdir commands

-The md and mkdir commands are internal commands that are available in the below Microsoft operating systems.
+Md and mkdir are internal commands that are available in the following Microsoft operating systems.

 Creates a directory.